-Tymo of
+Т

+Dagian Fighous Type of Comments

-Region Fishery Type of Sampling Comments
+Region Fishery Sampling Comments

-Alaska Commercial Visual Comments
+Alaska Commercial Visual

-Alaska Sport Visual
+N 4 DC Sport Visual A 11 C1 ' 1

-Northern BC Commercial Electronic All Chinook are now electronically

-Northern Be Commercial Licetonic sampled and all tags are decoded (this has been the case since 2007).
+Northern BC Commercial Electronic All Chinook are now electronically sampled and all tags are decoded (this has been the case since 2007).

 Sport Visual (Voluntary) Anglers are encouraged to turn in heads from marked Chinook only; therefore, tag recoveries of unmarked Chinook are not expected.

 West Coast Commercial Electronic

 Vancouver Island Sport Visual (Voluntary) Anglers are encouraged to turn in heads from marked Chinook only; therefore, tag recoveries of unmarked Chinook are not expected.

 Strait of Commercial Electronic

-Georgia Sport Voluntary Anglers are encouraged to turn in heads

-- (Visual) from marked Chinook only; therefore, tag recoveries of unmarked Chinook are not expected.
+Georgia Sport Visual (Voluntary) Anglers are encouraged to turn in heads from marked Chinook only; therefore, tag recoveries of unmarked Chinook are not expected.

 Puget Sound Commercial Electronic

 Sport Electronic

 Washington Commercial Electronic

 Coast Sport Electronic

-Oregon Coast Commercial Electronic
+Oregon Coast Commercial Sport Electronic Electronic CWTT funds are used to implement current electronic sampling programs.

-Sport Electronic

-Columbia River Commercial Electronic/Visual Spring and Summer Chinook fisheries are electronically sampled.
+Columbia Commercial Electronic/Visual Spring and Summer Chinook fisheries are

+River Commercial Diceronic, visual electronically sampled.
 Fall Chinook are visually sampled by Oregon.
 CWT recoveries from unmarked fall Chinook will be incomplete.

 Sport Electronic/Visual Spring and Summer Chinook fisheries are electronically sampled.
 Fall Chinook are visually sampled by Oregon.
 CWT recoveries from unmarked fall Chinook will be incomplete.
 The Buoy 10 fishery is electronically sampled.

 California Commercial Visual

 Sport Visual

-In November of 2011 Northwest Marine Technology (NMT) announced the availability of a "T-wand".
-T-wands are more sensitive than the previous wands with a detection range of 5.5 cm.
+In November of 2011, Northwest Marine Technology (NMT) announced the availability of a "T-wand".
+T-wands are more sensitive than the previous wands and have a detection range of 5.5 cm.
 Field tests indicate that for most Coho and Chinook, CWTs can be readily detected with a single quick up and down swipe on the top of the snout.
 However, for large fish, particularly male Chinook or Coho > 1 m in length, three up and down swipes on the snout are recommended - one down the middle and one on each side of the snout.
 The manufacturer believes that if used correctly, these wands should detect all tags.
 An advantage of these wands is that mouth wanding is not required on large Chinook.
 These wands are now being sold to agencies and ADFG, WDFW, and ODFW all purchased wands with 2012 Coded Wire Tag Improvement Funds.
+CDFO carried out testing of these wands in 2013.
+Prior to the fish entering the processing plants, ADFG has begun to use these wands in Alaska to identify tagged fish in the marked fish that were visually sampled; thus, reducing the number of heads removed and sent to the CWT lab.
+NMT also believes T-wands are very durable.
+Of the 300 wands sold to-date, only 5 have been returned for repairs.
+Because of the increased sensitivity of the T-wands, WDFW and ODFW have reported that there are a few sites where they were not useable due to interference from metal structures or equipment.
+The manufacturer has conveyed that the sensitivity could be turned down if this was desired by the agencies.